-Find out more about Tinnitus and how you can cope with it
+Find out more about Tinnitus, its most common symptoms, and how you can cope with it

 Tinnitus is an internal signal perceived by the hearer, without any external sound stimulus and is characterized by a buzzing, ringing, or even swooshing sound.
 The noises caused by Tinnitus can be constant or appear sporadically.
 It can also seem worse when there are no background noises.